digitalocean/digitalocean-cloud-controller-manager/README.md

 [![Build Status](https://travis-ci.org/digitalocean/digitalocean-cloud-controller-manager.svg?branch=master)](https://travis-ci.org/digitalocean/digitalocean-cloud-controller-manager) [![Report Card](https://goreportcard.com/badge/github.com/digitalocean/digitalocean-cloud-controller-manager)](https://goreportcard.com/report/github.com/digitalocean/digitalocean-cloud-controller-manager)

 `digitalocean-cloud-controller-manager` is the Kubernetes cloud controller manager implementation for DigitalOcean.
 Read more about cloud controller managers [here](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/).
-Running `digitalocean-cloud-controller-manager` allows you to leverage many of the cloud provider features offered by DigitalOcean on your kubernetes clusters.
+Running `digitalocean-cloud-controller-manager` allows you to leverage many of the cloud provider features offered by DigitalOcean on your Kubernetes clusters.

 ## Releases

 Cloud Controller Manager follows [semantic versioning](https://semver.org/).
-The current version is: **`v0.1.27`**.
-This means that the project is still under active development and may not be production ready.
+The current version is **`v0.1.27`**.
+This means that the project is still under active development and may not be production-ready.
 The plugin will be bumped to **`v1.0.0`** once the [DigitalOcean Kubernetes product](https://www.digitalocean.com/products/kubernetes/) is released and will continue following the rules below:

 * Bug fixes will be released as a `PATCH` update.
 * New features will be released as a `MINOR` update.
-* Significant breaking changes makes a `MAJOR` update.
+* Significant breaking changes make a `MAJOR` update.

 Because of the fast Kubernetes release cycles, CCM (Cloud Controller Manager) will **only** support the version that is _also_ supported on [DigitalOcean Kubernetes